 If you have a sensitivity to the cocoa itself or to other ingredients like the amino acid tyramine, you may be able to eat small amounts of chocolate without any problem.
 But in larger amounts, chocolate can trigger a reaction in your GI tract or elsewhere in your body.

 People who are sensitive to chocolate can have symptoms like:

 The caffeine in chocolate can trigger its own set of symptoms, which include:

 You’re more likely to have a reaction to chocolate if you’re allergic to it or its source, which is cocoa.
 But ingredients in chocolate-based foods, such as milk, wheat, and nuts, can also set off a reaction.

 In people with celiac disease, the body reacts to gluten.
-Gluten is a protein found in wheat.
+Gluten is a protein found in wheat, rye, and barley.
 And chocolate contains a protein that’s similar in structure, so the immune system sometimes mistakes it for gluten.

 The immune system produces antibodies in response to gluten.
 These antibodies trigger symptoms like: